Resource

 Can I work and keep my medical benefits?

 Many people believe that they will automatically lose their Medicare or Medicaid as soon as they obtain employment.
-Working, however, does not necessarily mean losing access to federal or state health care benefits because there are protections in place, called Medicare and Medicaid Employment Supports, that help working beneficiaries keep their benefits.
+Working, however, does not necessarily mean losing access to federal or state healthcare benefits because there are protections in place, called Medicare and Medicaid Employment Supports, that help working beneficiaries keep their healthcare benefits.
+These supports are designed to act as temporary benefits, providing a safe path for individuals as they transition back to work or increase their earnings.
+This allows people to focus on recovery and gradually re-enter the workforce while continuing to receive critical medical coverage during a period of adjustment.

 Can I have an Achieving a Better Life Experience (ABLE) account and keep Medicaid?

-An Achieving A Better Life Experience (ABLE) account allows you to save amounts above the SSI resource limit and keep means-tested benefits such as SSI, Supplemental Nutrition Assistance Program (SNAP), and Medicaid.
-The SSI resource limit is $2,000 for an individual.
-In 2024, the ABLE account annual contribution limit is $18,000, but employed account owners can contribute more.
+An Achieving A Better Life Experience (ABLE) account allows you to save amounts above the SSI resource limit and keep means-tested benefits such as SSI and Medicaid.
+The 2026 SSI resource limit is $2,000 for an individual.
+The 2026 ABLE account annual contribution limit is $20,000, but employed account owners can contribute more.
 Savings in the account up to $100,000 are not counted by the SSI program.
 Savings in the account exceeding $100,000 count toward the resource limit for SSI.
 A beneficiary’s Medicaid continues with any amount of savings in the account up to the state ABLE account limit.

 Kenley is a teenager with Down syndrome who is excited to make her own employment and financial decisions as she gets older.
 Kenley and her mother, Jennifer Casselman, often use digital tools to understand the interplay of Kenley’s benefits, her ABLE account, and employment.
 Read Kenley’s full story on the LEAD Center website.